hard-nett/docs/overview/terminology.md

 ## Full node

-A computer connected to the Osmosis mainnet able to validate transactions and interact with the Osmosis blockchain.
+A computer connected to the Terp Network mainnet able to validate transactions and interact with the Terp Network.
 All active validators run full nodes.

 ## Governance

-Governance is the democratic process that allows users and validators to make changes to the Osmosis protocol.
+Governance is the democratic process that allows users and validators to make changes to the Terp-Core protocol.
 Community members submit, vote, and implement proposals.

 ## Governance proposal

-A written submission for a change or addition to the Osmosis protocol.
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any idea pertaining to the Osmosis protocol.
+A written submission for a change or addition to the Terp-Core protocol.
+Topics of proposals can vary from community pool spending, software changes, parameter changes, or any idea pertaining to the Terp-Core protocol.

 ## Inactive set